ys-zm/pipex/README.md

-Implementation of the shell's pipe operator.
+Implementation of the shell's pipe operator, using the pipe() system call and file descriptors to pass data between processes.